elastic/ecs/rfcs/text/0000-data_stream-fields.md

 Field     | Mapping type | Description
 ----------|--------------|--------------
 data_stream.type | constant_keyword | An overarching type for the data stream.
 Currently allowed values include "logs", "metrics".
-We expect to also add "traces" and "synthetics" in the near future data_stream.dataset | constant_keyword | A copy of event.dataset.
-For data streams that otherwise fit, but that do not have dataset set we use the value "generic" for the dataset value. data_stream.namespace | constant_keyword | A user defined namespace.
+We expect to also add "traces" and "synthetics" in the near future data_stream.dataset | constant_keyword | The field can contain anything that makes sense to signify the source of the data.
+Examples include `nginx.access`, `prometheus`, `endpoint` etc. For data streams that otherwise fit, but that do not have dataset set we use the value "generic" for the dataset value. `event.dataset` should have the same value as `data_stream.dataset`. data_stream.namespace | constant_keyword | A user defined namespace.
 Namespaces are useful to allow grouping of data.
-Many people will use "default"
+Many of our customers already organize their indices this way, and now we are providing this best practice as a default.
+Many people will use `default` as the value.

+In the new indexing strategy, the value of the data stream fields combine to the name of the actual data stream in the following manner `{data_stream.type}-{data_stream.dataset}-{datastream.namespace}`.
+This means the fields can only contain characters that are valid as part of names of data streams.

+data_stream.type is restricted to `logs` or `metrics` for now.

+`data_stream.namespace` and `data_stream.dataset` cannot be longer than 100 bytes and `data_stream.dataset` cannot contain dashes (`-`).

 <!--